Analysis | Don’t ignore the normalization of Tucker Carlson’s poisonous rhetoric on race

 You’ll be unsurprised to learn that this quote reads differently in the broader context of his comments, which you can see at C-SPAN’s website.
 Biden was celebrating the “unrelenting stream of immigration” over the course of the country’s history that “started all the way back in the late 1700s.”
 He was describing it as a defining characteristic of American greatness, explaining to a Chinese official that it was central to American success.

 His line about White Americans being a minority is incorrect.
-The Census Bureau does project that Whites will be a minority of the population in a few decades, but that ignores both that non-Hispanic Whites (as the formal definition has it) will still be by far the largest population group, that Americans increasingly identify their racial backgrounds in complex ways and that it relies on a consistency of “Hispanic” identity that likely isn’t warranted.
+The Census Bureau does project that Whites will be a minority of the population in a few decades, but that ignores both that non-Hispanic Whites (as the formal definition has it) will still be by far the largest population group, that Americans increasingly identify their racial backgrounds in complex ways and that it relies on a consistency of “Hispanic” identity that probably isn’t warranted.

 But the line is useful for Carlson.